 This section is organized alphabetically and the links open new web pages.

-proposals require a PI leadership plan, which, at a minimum, must
+multi-PI proposals require a PI leadership plan, which, at a minimum,

 Please see the Project Personnel Roles page for the definition of Principal Investigator, Co-Principal Investigator and Co-Investigator.